1. Previous: Table of Contents

 Circumference = 2 x pi x r Circumference = 2 r

-We’ve already created a variable for pi and a variable for radius, so now we just need Kotlin to do some math for us, and we can get the circumference of any circle, regardless of how big that circle is.
+We’ve already created a variable for pi and a variable for the radius, so now we just need Kotlin to do some math for us, so that we can get the circumference of any circle, regardless of how big that circle is.

-All we have to do is multiply together 2, pi, and radius.
-In Kotlin, as in most programming languages, multiplication isn’t represented with an x, it’s represented with an asterisk: *, so our code can look like this:
+All we have to do is multiply together 2, pi, and the radius.
+In Kotlin, as in most programming languages, multiplication isn’t represented with an x; it’s represented with an asterisk * so our code can look like this.

 var radius = 5.2